Geeksltd/Programming.Tips/docs/CodeComments.md

 #### Warning of Consequences

-&nbsp;&nbsp; Sometimes it is useful to warn other programmers about certain consequences.
+Sometimes it is useful to warn other programmers about certain consequences.
 For example, a comment can specify whether a class or method is thread safe.

 #### TODO Comments

-&nbsp;&nbsp; It is sometimes reasonable to leave reminders and action notes in the form of `// TODO` comments.
+It is sometimes reasonable to leave reminders and action notes in the form of `// TODO` comments.
 TODOs are jobs that you think should be done, but for some reason can’t do at the moment.
 For example:

 ```c#
 // TODO: We expect this to be removed when ...